dcevm/dcevm/README.md

 * Run `./gradlew patch` to retrieve HotSpot sources and patch them.
 * Run `./gradlew test` to run tests.
 * Tests reports will be in `dcevm/build/reports/tests/index.html`

+To run tests from IDE, you need:

+ * Add agent.jar as JVM agent (`-javaagent:agent/build/libs/agent.jar`).
+ * Configure Java to use DCEVM JVM if installed side-by-side (`-XXaltjvm=dcevm`).

 ### Known issues